scaljeri/angular-xxl/docs/TUNNEL.md

     }
 ```

+Note: It is required that the component has the `ActivatedRoute` as `route` and `ngOnInit` implemented

-The tunnel-decorator is not limited to sibling components only, it can also go straight through routes!
+This decorator is not limited to sibling communication only, it goes straight through all routes!
 If you want to see this in action, go to the [demo](https://stackblitz.com/edit/angular-route-xxl?file=app%2Ffoo-bar%2Ffoo-bar.component.ts)
 and click on a route.
-The ripple effect is just that!
+The ripple effect is just caused by this decorator!